hannesmann/gcadapter-oc-kmod/README.md

 ## Installing

-A PKGBUILD is available for Arch Linux in `packaging/`.
+A PKGBUILD is available for Arch Linux in `packaging/` and in the [AUR](https://aur.archlinux.org/packages/gcadapter-oc-dkms).
 This package uses DKMS to install and auto-update the module when the kernel is updated.
 A configuration file is added to load the module automatically on boot.

 Prepackaged versions can be found under "Releases".